 It's my awesome club's big race!
 It offers very good course support, excellent race management, a fun after party, and very good swag with unique age group awards.
 Highly recommended.

-Race Amenities: Tech shirt, nice finisher medal, swag bag and freebies from vendors
+Race Amenities: Long sleeve tech shirt, nice finisher medal, swag bag and freebies from vendors

 Race branded photo (c) Almost There Photography